-- Internally developed software
+- Internally-developed software

 - Software as a service (SaaS)

 GASB 51 explicitly names computer software as an intangible asset owned by state and local governments.
-Under this guidance, software is treated as a capital asset recorded on the statement of financial position at its purchase price and amortized by a rational and systematic method over its useful life, or if its usefulness is determined to be indefinite, it would not be amortized.
+Under this guidance, the software is treated as a capital asset recorded on the statement of financial position at its purchase price and amortized by a rational and systematic method over its useful life, or if its usefulness is determined to be indefinite, it would not be amortized.

-Under US GAAP the software capitalization rules for a purchased or developed software intended to be used internally are differentiated from the rules for software for sale.
 In general, the implementation costs, or costs after planning and design, for internal-use software are capitalizable while the ongoing maintenance costs are not.
 To explain further, costs related to:

 - purchases of software or software licenses,